 The Company accounts for its other intangible assets in accordance with SFAS 142.
 In accordance with SFAS 142, the Company considers its gaming license and trademark intangible assets as indefinite-life intangible assets that do not require amortization.
 Rather, these intangible assets are tested at least annually for impairment by comparing the fair value of the recorded assets to their carrying amount.
 If the carrying amounts of the gaming license and trademark intangible assets exceed their fair value, an impairment loss is recognized.
 The annual evaluation of indefinite-life intangible assets requires the use of estimates about future operating results of each reporting unit to determine their estimated fair value.
 Changes in forecasted operations can materially affect these estimates.
 Once an impairment of an indefinite-life intangible asset has been recorded, it cannot be reversed.
-Intangible assets that have a definite-life are amortized on a straight-line basis over their estimated useful lives or related service contract.
-The Company reviews the carrying value of its intangible assets that have a definite-life for possible impairment whenever events or changes in circumstances indicate that their carrying value may not be recoverable.
+Intangible assets that have a definite-life for possible impairment whenever events or changes in circumstances indicate that their carrying value may not be recoverable.
 If the carrying amount of the intangible assets that have a definite-life exceed their fair value, an impairment loss is recognized.